gatsbyjs/gatsby/docs/docs/visual-testing-with-storybook.md

 ## Setting up your environment

-In order to set up Storybook you will need to install a few dependencies and then do some custom configuration to make Storybook work with your Gatsby environment.
-The first thing is to get the Storybook CLI installed if you don't have it already.
+To set up Storybook you need to install dependencies and do some custom configuration.
+First, install the Storybook CLI.

 ```sh
 npm install -g @storybook/cli